Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 aki opens the manhole cover and casts fox fire.

 ratronus follows hesitantly and as the last person in the group

+aki opens the door and the humanoid female has a dirty face (mary)

+they move on and get at some combat area. there is a symbol

+aki enters fox form and rolls steal